ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 * VSI
    * One primary private IP address
    * 1 Gbps private network uplink
-* Virtual replication appliances (VRAs)
-   * One private portable subnet for VRA deployment
+* Virtual replication appliances (VRAs) - One private portable subnet for VRA deployment

-The Zerto service is not configured with an IBM Cloud Infrastructure portable IP address or with a NAT connection to the public network, even if you have public interfaces in your instance.
+The Zerto service is not configured with an {{site.data.keyword.cloud_notm}} infrastructure portable IP address or with a NAT connection to the public network, even if you have public interfaces in your instance.
 This implementation helps to avoid the possibility of asymmetric routing when it uses a network gateway appliance.

 When you deploy Zerto, you must configure your own proxy or NAT connection to the public network.
 If you do not complete the configuration, Zerto blocks management activities in 15 days.
 For more information about the Call Home feature for Zerto, see [Considerations for ordering Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering#zerto_ordering-private-only).